Cuban intervention in Angola: South Africa intervenes

 On 22 August 1975, the SADF launched operation "Sausage II", a major raid against SWAPO in southern Angola.
 In addition, on 4 September 1975, Vorster authorized the provision of limited military training, advice and logistical support.
 In turn FNLA and UNITA would help the South Africans fighting SWAPO.

 Due to the recent MPLA's successes, UNITA's territory had been shrinking to parts of central Angola, and it became clear to South Africa that independence day would find the MPLA in control of Luanda; "neither the United States nor South Africa were willing to accept that."
 The SADF set up a training camp near Silva Porto and prepared the defences of Nova Lisboa (Huambo).
-They assembled the mobile attack unit "Foxbat" to stop approaching FAPLA-units with which it clashed on 5 October, thus saving Nova Lisboa for UNITA.
+They assembled the mobile attack unit "Foxbat" to stop approaching FAPLA-units with which it clashed on 5 October 1975, thus saving Nova Lisboa for UNITA.

-On 14 October, the South Africans secretly launched Operation Savannah when Task Force Zulu, the first of several South African columns, crossed from Namibia into Cuando Cubango.
+On 14 October 1975, the South Africans secretly launched Operation Savannah when Task Force Zulu, the first of several South African columns, crossed from Namibia into Cuando Cubango.
 Southern Angola was in chaos with the three independence movements fighting each other for dominance.
 It took FAPLA some time, before it noticed who else it was up against and the SADF advanced very quickly.
 Task force Foxbat joined the intervention in mid-October.
 The operation provided for elimination of the MPLA from the southern border area, then from south western Angola, from the central region, and finally for the capture of Luanda.

-According author to Edward George, the South African government "believed that by invading Angola it could install its proxies and shore up apartheid for the foreseeable future".
+According to Edward George, the South African government "believed that by invading Angola it could install its proxies and shore up apartheid for the foreseeable future".
 The United States had known of South Africa's military plans in advance.
 They encouraged the South Africans and co-operated with them, contrary to Secretary of State Henry Kissinger's testimony to Congress at the time, and in contrast to what President Ford told the Chinese, who supported the FNLA but were worried about South African engagement in Angola.

 According to John Stockwell, a former CIA officer, "there was close liaison between the CIA and the South Africans" and "'high officials' in Pretoria claimed that their intervention in Angola had been based on an 'understanding' with the United States".